guardian/support-dotcom-components/docs/testingReaderRevenueComponents.md

 See here for code and additional comments: https://github.com/guardian/dotcom-rendering/blob/main/dotcom-rendering/src/lib/readerRevenueDevUtils.ts

 ## Bookmarklets
-You can call those functions from the console if you like but if you want to use them as handy bookmarklets, you can find them under Bookmarklets in RRCP.
+You can call those functions from the console if you like but if you want to use them as handy bookmarklets, you can find them under Bookmarklets in RRCP which you can drag onto your browser's bookmark bar or import them all in one hit with a bookmarks file.